 WHAT TO EXPECT AT PEGUYANGAN WATERFALL

 A sarong is also required to be worn as there is a sacred temple at the bottom of the cliffs right next to Peguyangan Waterfall.
-If you don’t have a towel or sarong to wear, they can be rented from the parking attendant for 10,000 rupiah.
+If you don’t have a towel or sarong to wear, they can be rented from the parking attendant for an additional 10,000 rupiah.

 It’s a good workout hiking down and then back up again that’s for sure!
-There are several viewpoints that make for great photo opportunities as you make your way down the blue stairs.
+There are several viewpoints that make for great photo opportunities as you make your way down to Peguyangan Waterfall.